cyber-valley/cvland/pages/bootcamp___rules.md

 - ## golden rule
 	- do not do to others
 	- what you would not want them do to you
-- ## goals
+- ## goal
-	- bring as much value to [[citadel genesis]] as you can
-	- so [[citadel genesis]] residents can choose you for living together
+	- learn to survive
 	- details are in [[game of freedom]]
-	- you have a team goal
-		- build the [[autonomous tent]] as fast as possible
-		- the faster the tent your round will be able to produce
-		- the likely your team wins [[team speed competition]]
-		- the faster the community could grow
 - ## participation
 	- 1 hour of [[lectures]] on default days
 		- every lecture will charge you to the next level of personal autonomy
 		- all lectures will give you the full picture
-	- at least 4 hours of [[workouts]] on default days
+	- at least 4 hours of workouts on default days
-		- every default day during workout hours [[board masters]] are at [[elons]]
+		- every default day during workout hours [[game masters]]
-		- can support you with task assignment and provide any help needed
-		- general rule of choice is that you decide what you do based on real task in [[citadel]] construction
 	- traveling and evening events are completely optional
 - ## resource limitations
 	- energy is limited and can be quoted on per tent basis during low or no sun